 If you've spoken to your General Practitioner (GP) about a health concern, they'll assess your condition and refer you to a specialist for further treatment if necessary.
-In most cases you will have an initial consultation with the specialist.
+In most cases you'll have an initial consultation with the specialist.
 During this time you can ask your specialist some questions to make sure you feel comfortable with the proposed treatment plan.
 It will also give you an opportunity to know what costs you can expect from your procedure.

 You and your specialist can discuss ways to reduce your out of pocket expenses, such as: